lorrainemcgonigle/Complete-Firebase-Authentication/README.md

-# Complete-Firebase-Authentication
+# Node-firebase-login-signup
-This is a complete authentication mechanism using Firebase
+This code uses nodejs, a login screen and connects to firebase to sign up and sign in a user